 Trystan smiled and walked over to the window.
 He stared out at the surrounding forest.
 “We need to go,” he said without turning to look at me.

 “This isn’t your fight.”
 A surge of blame churned my stomach and brought a bad taste to my mouth.
 Too many people had been hurt on my behalf.
 I wouldn’t risk another.

-“Yes it is.”
+“Yes, it is.”
 Trystan walked back to the table and sat in one of the surrounding chairs.

-“No buts, this is not open for discussion.”
+“No buts.
+This is not open for discussion.”

-“Fine, but I’m in charge.”
-I almost growled.
+“Fine, but I’m in charge,” I almost growled.

-“And we need to stop wasting time,” I added.
+“We need to stop wasting time,” I added.